SamMartin92/Johnny-The-T-Shirt-Guy/README.md

 </ul>

 ## Surface: <ul>
-<li>Consistent hero image of 'workshop' across each page to portray the DIY, homemade, indepandant feel of the business</ul>
+<li>Consistent hero image of 'workshop' across each page to portray the DIY, homemade, independent feel of the business</ul>
-<li>Simple us of an off-white backgorund and a rustic orange for text and symbols</li>
+<li>Simple us of an off-white background and a rustic orange for text and symbols</li>
 <li>Reliant on media (images and video) minimal use of borders to maintain a simple layout</li>
 </ul>